longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

         - Expect
             - In the client side, IO to the RWX volume will hang until a share-manager pod replacement is successfully created on another node.
             - During the outage, the server rejects READ and WRITE operations and non-reclaim locking requests (i.e., other LOCK and OPEN operations) with an error of NFS4ERR_GRACE.
-            - The clients can continue working without IO error.
-            - Lock reclaim process can be finished earlier than the 90-second configured grace period.
+            - New share-manager pod is created in under 20 seconds.
-            - Outage should be equivalent to simple pod failover, less than 20 seconds.
+            - Outage, including grace period, should be less than 60 seconds.
             - If locks cannot be reclaimed after a grace period, the locks are discarded and return IO errors to the client.
 The client reestablishes a new lock.

     2. Turn the deployment into a daemonset in [example]([https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml](https://github.com/longhorn/longhorn/blob/master/examples/rwx/rwx-nginx-deployment.yaml) ) and disable `Automatically Delete Workload Pod when The Volume Is Detached Unexpectedly`.
 Then, deploy the daemonset with a RWX volume.